Jesse-Sharp/Sharp2021/README.md

 # Sharp2021
 Code for implementing iterative acceleration techniques for general systems and within the forward-backward sweep method (FBSM).

-This repository contains 5 MATLAB scripts and 6 subfolders, corresponding to each of the linear and acute myeloid leukaemia (AML) control problems considered in the work of Sharp et al. 2021.
-Where functions can be called by users, we provide example function calls corresponding to results presented in the paper.
+This repository contains six subfolders corresponding to each of the linear and acute myeloid leukaemia (AML) control problems considered in the work of Sharp et al. 2021, and one subfolder containing the implementation of the fixed point iteration method and acceleration algorithms considered in the work, for a system of arbitrary size N. Where functions can be called by users, we provide example function calls corresponding to results presented in the paper.

-MATLAB scripts in the top level of the repository are provided for implementing the fixed point iteration method and acceleration algorithms considered in the work, for a system of arbitrary size N:

-The following system corresponds to Equation S24 of the supplementary material of Sharp et al. 2021, and can be used for example function calls to test the algorithms in the top level of the repository.
+The following system corresponds to Equation S24 of the supplementary material of Sharp et al. 2021, and can be used for example function calls to test the algorithms in the **Nonlinear_System_Solvers** subfolder.
 F = @(X) [X(1)-(X(1)^2+X(2)^2-5)/4;
  X(2)-(X(1)*X(2)-2)/2;
 -(X(1)*X(3)-X(2))/3];